Double The Magic: The Benefits of Having Two Photographers at Your Wedding in Edinburgh

 You also create custom elements for your event, such as table decorations, signs, and flowers.

-One photographer cannot record both possibilities simultaneously and therefore a compromise has to be made.
+One photographer cannot record both possibilities simultaneously, and therefore, a compromise has to be made.

 Practical considerations